What is Eczema?

-Atopic dermatitis is a common chronic skin disease.
+Eczema (Atopic dermatitis, or AD for short) is a common chronic skin disease.
 It is also called atopic eczema.
 Atopic is a term used to describe allergic conditions such as asthma and hay fever.
 Both dermatitis and eczema mean inflammation of the skin.

 Atopic dermatitis usually begins and ends during childhood, but some people continue to have the disease into adulthood.
 If you ever had atopic dermatitis, you may have trouble with one or more of these:

-- Dry, sensitive skin
+Dry, sensitive skin

-The disease can have a significant impact on the quality of life of individuals and their families.
+Eczema can have a significant impact on the quality of life of individuals and their families.
 The itching can interfere with daily activities and make it hard to sleep.
 Scratching the rash can irritate the skin, making it itch even more, which, in turn, increases the tendency to scratch.
 This itch-scratch cycle can leave the skin open to infections.

-Do you have atopic dermatitis (eczema)?
+Do you have Eczema (Atopic Dermatitis)?

 Do you have dry skin with an itchy, red or scaly rash?

 Do you itch or have a rash in the creases of your wrists,

 elbows, knees or on your face?

 Do you notice thick skin where there has been

 a past rash?